IntelEuclid/euclid_automation_scripts/README.md

 # Contributing to the Project

-The Intel&reg; RealSense&trade; Euclid Automation Scripts is developed and distributed under a BSD- license as noted in [licenses/License.txt](licenses/License.txt).
+The Intel&reg; Euclid&trade; Automation Scripts is developed and distributed under a BSD-3 license as noted in [licenses/License.txt](licenses/License.txt).

 By making a contribution to this project, I certify that: